1971 ILTF Women's Tennis Circuit: December

+Awarding points system

 Grand Prix Circuit

-Points system

 The Grand Prix tournaments were divided into four groups.
 Group A consisted of the three Grand Slam events – French Open, Wimbledon Championships and US Open – while the other tournaments were divided into Groups B, C and D by prize money and draw size.
 Points were allocated based on these groups and the finishing position of a player in a tournament.
 The points allocation is listed below:

 Standings and bonus pool earnings

 A bonus pool of $50,000 was available for the top 13 points ranked players.
 To qualify for a share of the bonus pool the players had to participate in a minimum of nine tournaments.

-Rankings
+Top 10 World Rankings

 The 1971 singles rankings as per Lance Tingay.

 Prize money leaders

 Statistical information

 These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the 1971 Virginia Slims Circuit.
 They also include data for the Grand Slam tournaments.